+Students earning one or more "D" or "F" grades are required to meet with the ASC prior to participating in course remediation.
 OMS-I and OMS-II students may attempt remediation in no more than six (6) total credit hours or no more than three courses in an academic year, and no more than ten (10) total credit hours in the preclinical years.
-Students earning one or more "D" or "F" grades are required to meet with the ASC prior to participating in course remediation.
+The following table summarizes the ASC recommendation based on the number of hours with a "D" or "F" per academic year: